Yard: Origin

 The origin of the yard measure is uncertain.
 Both the Romans and the Welsh used multiples of a shorter foot, but 2 1/2 Roman feet was a "step" (gradus) and 3 Welsh feet was a "pace" (cam).
-The Proto-Germanic cubit or arm's-length has been reconstructed as *alinô, which developed into the Old English eln, Middle English elne, and modern ell of 1.25 yd.
-This has led some to derive the yard of three English feet from pacing; others from the ell or cubit; and still others from Henry I's arm standard (see below).
+The Proto-Germanic "cubit" or arm's-length has been reconstructed as *alinô, which developed into the Old English eln, Middle English elne, and modern ell of 1.25 yd.
+This has led some to derive the yard of three English feet from pacing; others from the ell or cubit; and still others from Henry I's arm standard.
 Based on the etymology of the other "yard", some suggest it originally derived from the girth of a person's waist, while others believe it originated as a cubic measure.
 One official British report writes:

 The standard of measure has always been taken either from some part of the human body, such as a foot, the length of the arm, the span of the hand, or from other natural objects, such as a barleycorn, or other kind of grain.
 But the yard was the original standard adopted by the early English sovereigns, and has been supposed to be founded upon the breadth of the chest of the Saxon race.
 The yard continued till the reign of Henry VII., when the ell was introduced, that being a yard and a quarter, or 45 inches.
 The ell was borrowed from the Paris drapers.
 Subsequently, however, Queen Elizabeth re-introduced the yard as the English standard of measure.